websight-io/kyanite/README.md

 ## License
 Kyanite components is `open-source` project with `Apache License 2.0` license.

+## Light and dark mode
+Kyanite does not support light and dark system mode, it forces one of each with class from space template on `html` tag: `theme-dark` and `theme-light`.
+It can be used as a base color system for any new theme.

 ## Creating a New Theme for Kyanite

 Kyanite supports creating custom themes, based on light or dark color palette.